goadesign/model/README.md

             // Title of this view.
             Title("<title>")

+            // AddDefault adds default elements that are relevant for the
+            // specific view:
+            //
+            //    - System landscape view: adds all software systems and people
+            //    - System context view: adds softare system and other related
+            //      software systems and people.
+            //    - Container view: adds all containers in software system as well
+            //      as related software systems and people.
+            //    - Component view: adds all components in container as well as
+            //      related containers, software systems and people.
+            AddDefault()

-            // Add given person or element in view and render at given
-            // coordinates.
-If person or element was already in view (e.g. via
+            // Add given person or element to view.
+If person or element was
-            // AddAll()) then overrides coordinates.
-X and Y are optional and
+            // already added implictely (e.g. via AddAll()) then overrides how
-            // only required if AutoLayout isn't used.
-If NoRelationships is
-            // specified then relationships are not rendered.
-            Add(PersonOrElement, X, Y, NoRelationships)
+            // the person or element is rendered.
+            Add(PersonOrElement, func() {

+                // Set explicit coordinates for where to render person or
+                // element.
+                Coord(X, Y)

+                // Do not render relationships when rendering person or element.
+                NoRelationships()
+            }

-            // Add given relationship in view.
+            // Add given relationship to view.
 If relationship was already added
             // implictely (e.g. via AddAll()) then overrides how the
             // relationship is rendered.
             Add(Source, Destination, func() {